Beekeeping Education in Alachua County – Annual Series

-- November 2nd, 2019: Beginner Beekeeping.
+- November: Beginner Beekeeping.
 Six-hour class (includes lunch and materials).
-The class covers principles of honeybee biology, equipment, how to use a smoker, rules to start an apiary and more.
+The class covers principles of honeybee biology, equipment, how to use a smoker, rules to start an apiary, and more.
 The class cycle starts again with Beginner Beekeeping every November but during 2020, this class will not be held.

-- July 11th, 2020: Hive Pest and Queen Loss.
+- July: Hive Pest and Queen Loss.
 Three-hour class (includes refreshments and materials).
-The class will go over multiple pests and diseases, reasons for queen loss and hive nutrition.
+The class will go over multiple pests and diseases, reasons for queen loss, and hive nutrition.

 These classes will give you the principles and hands-on experience that will help prepare you to take full advantage of Bee College later in the year.